The TMJ disorder is not a specific condition or disease but a general term that relates to issues of the temporomandibular joints.

 Surgery is rarely used and not recommended when it comes to TMJ disorders.
 However, if none of the treatments work, you may be left with no other choice.
 Note, however, that surgery directly on the jaw joint carries numerous risks, may result in scarring, and may even worsen the symptoms rather than fixing them.

-If you are recommended surgery, make sure you get a second opinion at Kevin Kay DDS Family & Cosmetic Dentistry.
+If you are recommended surgery, make sure you get a second opinion at Kevin Kay DDS Comprehensive Family Dentistry.

 If you experience inexplicable persistent pain in your jaw, call us at (425) 738-8476 to schedule an appointment.
 Dr. Kevin Kay can identify the issue and suggest possible treatment options for you.